in

 3. Identify the location of the objects or goods you want to store in your walk-in pantry.

-4. Make sure to categorize the objects and goods that are in the pantry.
+4. Make sure to categorize the objects and goods on the shelving, inside cabinets, and in drawers.

-5. Ascertain that you’re using the correct-sized and ideal containers for your food.
+5. Ascertain that you’re using the correct sized and ideal containers for your food.
+Place the most used items below eye level but not too low that it is out of sight.

 Check out this article on open shelving kitchen ideas for more related content.